Skip to main content

 One Week in Rome

-Base selection becomes even more important during a longer stay.
+Base selection matters even more over seven nights.
 Review our guide on where to stay in Rome before confirming accommodation.
+Add an airport transfer at checkout when the timing fits.

 Ruins